Indiewire Privacy Statement

 Indiewire recognizes the importance of protecting the privacy of all our subscribers.
-We have instituted, therefore, the guidelines set forth below with a fundamental respect for our user's right to privacy guidelines and to establish the basis for our customer and advertiser relationships.
+We have instituted, therefore, the guidelines set forth below with a fundamental respect for our users’ right to privacy and to establish the basis for our customer and advertiser relationships.
 Due to the evolving nature of both the Internet and our business, it may be necessary to change these guidelines in the future.
 If we do so, however, we will post such changes on this page.
 In no circumstances, however, will we ever release your personal information without your consent, unless required to do so by law.

 If you have chosen to receive any of our free e-mail publications, we ask for an e-mail address to which you would like Indiewire sent.
-We will only use your e-mail addresses to send the Indiewire publications for which you have registered and special Indiewire announcements.
+We will only use your e-mail address to send the Indiewire publications for which you have registered and special Indiewire announcements.

 If you choose to become an Indiewire member, we ask you for some additional information that permits us to include you in the Indiewire community as a member and build a "profile" of you as a member.
 To join our community, we ask you to choose a unique "handle" to identify yourself, to provide a valid email address, to enter and confirm a password of your choosing and to choose the publication(s) you would like to receive.
-In addition, you may choose to build a profile of yourself for other indieWIRE community members that includes your full name, your company, your title, your location, and other information.
+In addition, you may choose to build a profile of yourself for other Indiewire community members that includes your full name, your company, your title, your location, and other information.

 We will use any information you give us solely to provide you and other members of the community with information about you that you choose to make accessible to the community and for us to communicate with members regarding our services and policies.
 Our site provides you with an option to make your profile private, public or available just to friends you approve whenever you choose to do so, though you must use your password to do so.